- What we collect

 The work/s cannot be photographed (except for the Borrower’s record purposes or for condition reports), reproduced, adapted, modified, communicated or exploited without the prior written approval of the Library.

-Images of the works for publication and media purposes must be obtained through the Library’s Copies Direct Service
+Images of the works for publication and media purposes must be obtained through Copies Direct.

 The Borrower is responsible for obtaining any necessary copyright permission in conjunction with reproducing the Work/s.

 If you are not able to come to the Library to examine the works please make sure that you have cited the works and their locations correctly using the Library Catalogue.
-Please also issue any specific instructions regarding page turns etc. in your request.
+Please also issue any specific instructions in your request, for example, regarding page turns.
 Please be aware that in some cases the Library holds multiple copies of items and will assess the best copy for loan.

 National Library of Australia